FREE delivery in the contiguous US!

 Plain paper gift boxes and bags are recyclable.
 However, like wrapping paper and cards, any containing foil, plastic, dyes, or glitter are not.

-Reuse these bags and boxes next year in your gift-giving.
+PRO TIP: Reuse these bags and boxes next year in your gift-giving.
 It will keep them out of landfills and save you money.

 Non-Traditional Recyclables